A Young Supernova Selection Pipeline For The LSST Era: LSST DDF Selection Phase Distributions

-Presented are the DDF survey transients' trigger phase distributions produced by applying our YSN selection criteria and the \citetalias{TiDES_2024} selection criteria to the simulated LSST DDF survey.
+Presented are the DDF survey transients' selection phase distributions produced by applying our YSN selection criteria and the \citetalias{TiDES_2025} selection criteria to the simulated LSST DDF survey.
 Only the transient classes not presented in the main body are included here.
-Note that phases have been truncated at 50 days.
+Note that the distributions are normalised and that the phases have been truncated at 50 days.

 \bsp